arthurlt/caddy/README.md

   - This is for zero trust security

 I may add, remove, and change this as my needs and environments change.

+Currently investigating a way around the issue of:
+> Scheduled workflows are disabled automatically after 60 days of repository inactivity.